edgedelta/docs/docs/agent-requirements.md

 ## Browser Support

+The Edge Delta Admin portal supports the current version of the following browsers:
+  - Chrome
+  - Firefox

+> **Note**
+>
-For the Edge Delta Admin portal, there are reported compatibility issues with Safari.
+> There are reported compatibility issues with Safari.

 > **Note**
 >